zx80/pg-schema-version/README.md

 ### ? on ?

+- add unregister and catchup commands
 - add setting a version target for a run
-- add unregister and catchup commands
 - add filename field
 - add verbose option
+- escape schema and table identifiers
-- refactor registration
+- refactor application registration

 ### 0.2 on 2024-10-15